This page last updated on: 17/03/20

 Elements of Climate Psychology and Ecology-based Mental Health

-An understanding of human psychology in relation to the climate crisis and the ecology of Earth in general, is essential for us activists to maintain our motivation as well as our well-being.
+An understanding of human psychology in relation to the climate and ecological crisis and the ecology of Earth in general, is essential for us activists to maintain our motivation as well as our well-being.
 Further it is essential for the strategic communicating of the crisis to others.
 This includes the communication of the response that is needed and the implicit communication that happens via physical acts of civil disobedience, (‘the medium is the message’) which can be strategically manipulated.

 ‘Climate psychology’ can be defined as a broad subject area encompassing many intersections of the climate & ecological crisis with human psychology & well-being.
 For activist purposes I want to draw attention to four subject areas.